Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 * `when_expression`

     The `when_expression` in the `Simple_CASE_Expression` specifies the U-SQL scalar expression that will be compared against the value specified by the `input_expression`.
 The first `when_expression` in lexical order that evaluates to true will trigger the execution of the `result_expression` in the associated `THEN` clause.
-All `when_expression`s in a `CASE` expression at the same nesting level have to be of the same result type and be of the same type as the `input_expression` or a compilation error is raised.
+All `when_expression`s in a `CASE` expression at the same nesting level must be of the same result type and be of the same type as the `input_expression` or a compilation error is raised.

 * `boolean_expression`